93 Minerva

-Minerva (minor planet designation: 93 Minerva) is a large trinary main-belt asteroid.
+93 Minerva is a large triple main-belt asteroid.
 It is a C-type asteroid, meaning that it has a dark surface and possibly a primitive carbonaceous composition.
 It was discovered by J. C. Watson on 24 August 1867, and named after Minerva, the Roman equivalent of Athena, goddess of wisdom.
 An occultation of a star by Minerva was observed in France, Spain and the United States on 22 November 1982.
 An occultation diameter of ~170 km was measured from the observations.
-Since then two more occultations have been observed, which give an estimated mean diameter of ~150 km for diameter.
+Since then two more occultations have been observed, which give an estimated mean diameter of ~150 km.